 If you have already paid for a Medicare service or item covered by the plan, you can ask our plan to pay you back (paying you back is often called "reimbursing" you).
 It is your right to be paid back by our plan whenever you've paid for medical services or drugs that are covered by our plan.
+There may be deadlines that you must meet to get paid back.
+Please see Section 2 of this chapter.
 When you send us a bill you have already paid, we will look at the bill and decide whether the services or drugs should be covered.
 If we decide they should be covered, we will pay you back for the services or drugs.